Technology-Notes/kiemlicz-util-wiki/Salt-Modules.md

     - target: /tmp/util/
     - branch: master
 ```
-However during next runs, the jinja will 'see' the changes (as they are already applied).
+However during next run, the jinja will 'see' the changes (as they are already applied).
 Thus the output YAML will become:
 ```
 clone_repo:
   git.latest: